Jungeli: 2024–present: Collaborations and En attendant pour le peuple

 On 19 January 2024, Jungeli made another appearance on Emma'a's single "Biso Mibale", preceding the release of his singles "Bijou" and "Yebisa Bango" on 23 January 2024.
 "Yebisa Bango", produced by Gabriel and Zafy, explored the theme of love, a motif that is also central to "Bijou", which was composed by YAM and Unleaded.

 On 2 February 2024, Jungeli teamed up with Vegedream, Alonzo, and Zaho for the platinum-certified hit "T'étais où?", which was produced by DJ Wiils, directed by Styck, and co-produced under Daylight Productions and Ma Nia Film.
 On 22 March, Jungeli appeared on fellow Congolese-French singer Singuila's song "Tricheur" before featuring on Bolémvn's "On y va" from his four-track Extended Play (EP), Canada Goose.
 On 7 June, he made a guest appearance on Youka's single "Allo", followed by a showing on the final day of the Somarôho Festival at Ambodivoanio Stadium in Andoany, Nosy-Be, on 11 August.
 On 1 November 2024, he made a guest appearance on Imagine Dragons' third remix of "Take Me to the Beach" off their album Loom.

 Jungeli released his debut studio album En attendant pour le peuple on 8 November under the labels Next Génération, Fulgu Prod, and 2054 Records.
 The project spans three discs, featuring 15 tracks on the first, 11 bonus tracks on the second, including previously released hits like "Petit Génie", "Rashel", "Briller", "Bijou", "Yebisa Bango", and "T'étais où?", and an additional five tracks on the third disc.
 He shared with CNews that the album aims to appeal to "both younger and older generations" with the art cover depicting his student life by showing him sitting on a school desk, holding a microphone, and surrounded by scattered classroom supplies.
 The standout track, "Évidemment", featuring Dadju, quickly rose on YouTube trends.
 Later that month, on 22 November, he opened for Fally Ipupa at the Zénith de Lille.

 On 4 April 2025, he teamed up with French singer Lenie for the single "À tes côtés", which gained over 300,000 views on YouTube within a day, topped the platform's trending list, and quickly entered the SNEP Top Singles chart, peaking at No. 44.
 On 16 August, he appeared on Fort Boyard with Élodie Gossuin's team to support UNICEF.
-Then, on 5 October, at just 16 years old, Jungeli became the second youngest artist ever to perform at the Olympia, following Priscilla Betti, who was 13 in 2003, and ahead of Elsa Lunghini, who was 17 in 1990.
+On 5 October, at just 16 years old, Jungeli became the second youngest artist ever to perform at the Olympia, following Priscilla Betti, who was 13 in 2003, and ahead of Elsa Lunghini, who was 17 in 1990.